 standard IP code hooks.
 For IP packets that get into

-contact with the bridging code, the br-nf patch will
+contact with the bridging code, the br-nf code will

 decide in which place in the network code the iptables

-chains are traversed.
+chains will be traversed.
 Obviously, it is guaranteed that no chain is

 traversed twice by the same packet.
 All packets that do not come into

 contact with the bridge code traverse the iptables chains